JamieShi/Blog/README.md

 # Blog
-- This a storage for media in my blod.
+- This a storage for media in my blog.
 - All rights reserved.